Unity-Technologies/ml-agents/docs/Training-on-Microsoft-Azure.md

 This page contains instructions for setting up training on Microsoft Azure through either [Azure Container Instances](https://azure.microsoft.com/services/container-instances/) or Virtual Machines.
 Non "headless" training has not yet been tested to verify support.

 ## Pre-Configured Azure Virtual Machine
-A pre-configured virtual machine image is available in the Azure Marketplace and is nearly compltely set up.
+A pre-configured virtual machine image is available in the Azure Marketplace and is nearly compltely ready for training.
 You can start by deploying the [Data Science Virtual Machine for Linux (Ubuntu)](https://azuremarketplace.microsoft.com/marketplace/apps/microsoft-ads.linux-data-science-vm-ubuntu) into your Azure subscription.
-Once your VM is deployed, SSH into it and run the following command to complete setup:
+Once your VM is deployed, SSH into it and run the following command to complete dependency installation:

 ```
 pip install docopt
 ```

-Note that, if you choose to deploy the image to an [N-Series GPU optimized VM](https://docs.microsoft.com/azure/virtual-machines/linux/sizes-gpu) training will, by default, run on the GPU.
+Note that, if you choose to deploy the image to an [N-Series GPU optimized VM](https://docs.microsoft.com/azure/virtual-machines/linux/sizes-gpu), training will, by default, run on the GPU.
 If you choose any other type of VM, training will run on the CPU.

 ## Configuring your own Instance